MarvimXD/php-chat/README.md

 if you are interested in helping improve this chat, send an e-mail with your git user to victor46934@gmail.com

+# What is it made for?

+> Mainly it's an easy html insertable chat for PHP web applications

 # How to make it run?

 > You're gonna need a server on your computer, you can use easily XAMPP or equals;